 The only requirements to follow and understand this fascicle are having a knowledge of Java and having some knowledge of relational databases and Docker.
 This fascicle concentrates on Quarkus 1.8.2.Final.
 Its structure will help you to discover this technology as well as helping you to further dive into it if you already have some experience of it.

 In this book, you will learn how to:

 - Run and test applications before building them

 - Test frameworks using JVM and Native Mode

-As the number of services grows, the odds of any service failing also grows.
+As the number of services grows, the odds of any service failing also grow.
 If one of the involved services does not respond as expected, e.g. because of fragile network communication, we have to compensate for this exceptional situation.
-Eclipse MicroProfile Fault Tolerance allows us to build up our microservices architecture to be resilient and fault tolerant by design.
-This means we must not only be able to detect any issue but also to handle it automatically.
+Eclipse MicroProfile Fault Tolerance allows us to build up our microservices architecture to be resilient and fault-tolerant by design.
+This means we must not only be able to detect any issue but also handle it automatically.